-An application has been made for an energy advisor to the Citizens Advice Bureau Big Energy Savings Network.
-Results are awaited
+TVEG has been successful in our grant bid for an energy advisor in the Citizens Advice Bureau Big Energy Savings Network.

 There are lots of places where you can explore how to judge your carbon foot print ‘ look on the internet!

 footprintcalculator.org USA based but takes data from the UN ‘ enables cross country comparisons